-Financial liabilities at amortised cost include trade and other payables, accruals and deposits received, and amounts due to related companies.
+Financial liabilities at amortised cost include trade and other payables, accruals and deposits received, and amount due to a related company.
 They are initially recognised at fair value, net of directly attributable transaction costs incurred, and are subsequently measured at amortised cost using the effective interest method.
 The related interest expense is recognised in profit or loss.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the amortisation process.